 When people lose their homes, they lose their security and belongings, and they lose dignity and privacy.
-Emergency shelter is an essential protection response to avoid vulnerable people being exposed to danger, suffering and exploitation.
+Emergency shelter protects vulnerable people from danger, suffering and exploitation.

 When people lose their homes they also lose their largest financial and social assets; they lose their sense of belonging and family heritage.
 The home may be the work-place, and they may lose the ability to earn.
-Exposure to the elements, over-crowding and a lack of washing facilities can make people ill.
+Exposure to the elements, over-crowding and a lack of washing facilities makes people ill.
 An unfamiliar environment and the lack of privacy can be traumatic.
-Poverty and the loss of livelihood makes rebuilding and recovery a long pathway.
+Poverty and the loss of livelihood makes rebuilding and recovery hard.
 Supporting vulnerable people to recover adequate and dignified housing after disaster is central to CARE’s mission to defeat poverty and achieve social justice.

 1.1 What is humanitarian shelter?